 These check-ins are a one-on-one meeting in an office setting, a phone call, or using apps like Zoom and Slack to open an asynchronous line of communication.

-These check-ins are also a great time to provide your team with actionable feedback to help improve their success rate, where applicable.
+Check-ins are also a great time to provide your team with actionable feedback.
+This can help improve their success rate, where applicable.

 You should also focus on transparency and regular communication from the top down to share policy or procedure changes, discuss company-wide goals and initiatives, and ensure that each individual feels like they are truly part of the team.